General Questions

 How much does it cost to deploy an actor?

-cowboy init local auto-funds your wallet via the built-in faucet (POST http://localhost:4000/faucet).Mainnet (when live):- Costs are metered separately by Cycles (compute) and Cells (bytes) with their respective basefees + tips
+cowboy init dev creates a devnet wallet and requests funds from the configured faucet.Mainnet (when live):- Costs are metered separately by Cycles (compute) and Cells (bytes) with their respective basefees + tips

 - Influencing factors: bytecode size (Cells), constructor complexity (Cycles), current basefees